Pakistani passenger jet crashes near Karachi airport | DW | 22.05.2020

 Local TV station Geo showed crowds near the scene which appeared to be a densely populated area and ambulances trying to make their way through.

-The crash comes just days after the country began allowing commercial flights to resume.
+The crash comes just days after the country began allowing commercial flights to resume after planes were grounded during a lockdown over the coronavirus pandemic.

+Pakistan has a chequered military and civilian aviation safety record, with frequent plane and helicopter crashes over the years.

+In 2016, a PIA jet burst into flames after one of its two turboprop engines failed while flying from the remote northern to Islamabad, killing more than 40 people.